leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 bash ./HiChIP-Analysis/DirectoryArchitecture.sh
 ```

-To avoid memory issues, some of the pipeline steps require writing temporary files into a temp folder.
+To avoid memory issues, some of the pipeline steps require writing of temporary files into a temp folder.
 Running the DirectoryArchitecture.sh will create this folder in addition to other directories that will be used during the workflow.
 Temporary files may take up to x3 of the space that fastq.gz files do, make sure the working volume is sufficient.

-Next execute the CondaEnv.sh
+Next execute the HiChIPTools_install.sh

 ```
-bash ./HiChIP-Analysis/CondaEnv.sh
+bash ./HiChIP-Analysis/HiChIPTools_install.sh
 ```

 Confirm any prompts with defaults.

 >[!NOTE]
->Running the script HiChIP_CondaEnvs.sh should create three conda environments:
+>Running the script HiChIPTools_install.sh should create three conda environments:
 > - DovetailHiChIP with trim-galore, fastqc and multiqc installed.
-Additional tools will be installed following [HiChIP.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/HiChIP.md)
+Additional tools will be installed here following [HiChIP.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/HiChIP.md)
 > - MACS2 with macs2, idr homer installed
 > - Picard with picard installed